 CSAML's independent risk management is headed by its CRO.
-The CRO is responsible for overseeing CSAML's risk profile across all risk types; additionally, the Chair of the Risk Committee (a Non-Executive Director "NED") is responsible for ensuring that there is an adequate independent risk management function.
+The CRO is responsible for overseeing CSAML's risk profile across all risk types.

 The risk management function is responsible for providing oversight and establishing a framework to monitor and manage all risk matters.
 Additionally, CSAML benefits from CS group expertise in four primary risk departments: